brocklab/pycashier/README.md

 As the files are processed two additional directories will be created `pipeline` and `outs`.

+**Note**: these can be specified with `-pd/--pipelinedir` and  `-o/--outdir`.

 Currently all intermediary files generated as a result of the program will be found in `pipeline`.

 While the final processed files will be found within the `outs` directory.

 ## Merging Files

-Pycashier can now take paired end reads and perform a merging of the reads to produce a fastq which can then be used with cashier's default feature.
+Pycashier can now take paired end reads and perform a merging of the reads to produce a fastq which can then be used with pycashier's default feature.
 ```bash
 pycashier ./fastqs -m
 ```